NeoGranular/lanyon/_posts/2016-10-21-martial-god-chapter-01-59.md

 Although ninth-layer peak Internal Energy’s might was quite formidable, it was nowhere near the might of that day’s strike.

-Helpless, he could return home.
+Helpless, he could only return home.
 He went to the Book Pavilion, closed his eyes, and selected a scripture.

 This time he’d intentionally gone to the wood-type techniques’ shelf.